petermlm/ProbPy/README.md

 * The code should be documented.
 Documentation is done using Sphinx or written by hand when needed.

+# Documentation

+Documentation is handled with Sphinx.
+To make the documentation in html execute the following inside the `doc` directory:

+    make html

+The built result will be in the following directory:

+    doc/_build/html/index.html

+Only the following files should go in the repository:

+    docs/Makefile
+    docs/conf.py
+    docs/*.rst
+    docs/make.bat

 # To Do

 * Implement indexed random variables to represent distributions like P(X\_t | X\_{t-1}).